 ¾ teaspoon ground cinnamon

 ¼ cup EVOO, coconut oil (melted) or avocado oil

 1 teaspoon vanilla

 1/2 cup full-fat coconut milk (I used Native Forest Simple)

 ½ teaspoon raw apple cider vinegar

 1/2 T grass-fed gelatin (OR 1 EGG, if you eat eggs!)

 1 cup fresh organic blueberries

-Sift or whisk together the dry ingredients.
+Sift the tigernut flour with the baking soda.
+Then, whisk together all of the dry ingredients.
 Make sure any lumps in the flour are gone.
-Put into a medium-sized bowl.
 Add oil, vanilla, and coconut milk.
 Stir until well combined.